sxkosone/meetbyme/README.md

 2. The frontend makes API requests to Mapbox.
 Get your Mapbox API key by signing up to Mapbox
 3. Create a `.env` file outside our `src` folder and add the following line: `REACT_APP_MAPBOX_API="your-key-here"`
 4. You can reference the key in your code with `process.env.REACT_APP_MAPBOX_API`

+### Browser troubleshooting
+- If you get an "Error: Failed to initialize WebGL." on Google Chrome, you need to change your browser settings.
+Go to `chrome://flags` on the omnibar and enable WebGL Draft Extensions and Override Software Rendering List.
+You'll be required to restart the browser after this

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).